wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

              - name: dashboard
                ip: <dashboard-node-ip>

 #.
-Run the script with the option ``-g`` to generate the  Wazuh cluster key, certificates, and passwords necessary for installation.
+Run the assistant with the option ``-g`` to generate the  Wazuh cluster key, certificates, and passwords necessary for installation.

       .. code-block:: console